mikey247/mikey247/README.md

 Software Engineer
 -------------------

-I transitioned into software engineering after wasting so much time in school studying agriculture to end world hunger😂🤦‍♂️, I started out with HTML and CSS and then JavaScript, React, Redux, Material UI, and Bootstrap for frontend development, and currently settled with Nodejs-Express, Java, and Golang.

 * 🌍  I'm based in Manchester, United Kingdom🇬🇧.
 * ✉️  You can contact me at [michaeljunior794@gmail.com](mailto:michaeljunior794@gmail.com) and check out my <a href="http://mikey24-7.xyz">portfolio</a>
 * 🧠  I'm learning Java and C++ for Arduino.